 - Let potatoes cool slightly so they are easier to handle.

-- Add sauerkraut, seasonings, egg, flour, and breadcrumbs with the potatoes and combine.
+- Combine sauerkraut, seasonings, egg, flour, and breadcrumbs with the potatoes in a large bowl.

 - Shape sauerkraut mixture into bite-sized balls by rolling them between the palms of your hands.
 You are aiming for small balls around one inch in size.